AlanKrajina/JS-learn/README.md

 Functions have a prototype property in addition to the __proto__ property.
 When using a constructor function with `new`, it’s good practice to place methods on the function’s prototype instead of on the object itself.
 The returned object’s __proto__ will be equal to the function’s prototype so it will inherit all methods on the function’s prototype.
 This prevents unnecessary memory usage and improves speed.

+We can check if an object has its own property by using the hasOwnProperty method.
+We can manually set up inheritance by using `Object.create`.

 ### Explain how `this` works in JavaScript